Long-range acoustic device: Origin

-The term acoustic hailing device came into common use following the suicide attack on the while it was at a port in Yemen in 2000.
+The term acoustic hailing device came into common use following the suicide attack on the USS Cole while it was at a port in Yemen in 2000.
 Following this attack, the United States Navy established a requirement for an acoustic hailing device.
 The intent of this AHD was to provide the Navy with a means to establish the intent of an approaching vessel at a distance such that defensive measures could be taken should the vessel not heed a warning.
 One unique aspect of this requirement was that the sound needed to be focused so that it could be clearly directed at the approaching vessel.

 Present

 Since their inception in 2002, acoustic hailing devices have grown into a variety of applications.
-AHD uses include checkpoints, crowd control, maritime shipping, mass notification, early warning systems, critical infrastructure protection, military applications and wildlife protection and control.
+AHD uses include checkpoints, crowd control, maritime shipping, mass notification, early warning systems, critical infrastructure protection, military applications, and wildlife protection and control.
 Acoustic hailing devices are now fielded all over the world by various commercial, law enforcement, and military groups.